White Burgundy Bargain

 Every time I offer this wine it disappears quickly

 Want to drink like a millionaire for a pittance?
 Matrot is one of our favorite producers from Meursault.
 The wines are top notch.
 AND BY FAR our best selling Chardonnay here at WPW is Matrot’s Borugogne Blanc..

-Excellent Burgundy for under $20.00 per bottle and the 2015 Vintage is one of the best yet!
+And the 2016 Vintage is one of the best yet!

 The Matrot domaine is one of the oldest estate-bottlers in Burgundy and one of the largest and most important properties in Meursault.
 It is widely represented on the wine lists of France’s greatest restaurants, and has been distributed in the United States for over thirty years.
 Thierry Matrot and his wife, Pascale are the owners.